Teradata/stacki-wiki/Extend-Backend-Nodes.md

 footprint of a backend node to enable additional functionality.

-In a default setup, stacki installs backend nodes with a very small software footprint.
-In stacki parlance, the backend node is brought up to
+In a default setup, Stacki installs backend nodes with a very small software footprint.
+In Stacki parlance, the backend node is brought up to
 > a ping and a prompt